BrendanCook44/GPU-Programming-Specialization/Course 4 - CUDA Advanced Libraries/CUDA Specialization Capstone Project/README.md

 ## Installation

-From the Coursera lab environment, clone the repository using the following command:
+From the Coursera lab environment terminal, clone the repository using the following command:

 ```bash
 git clone https://github.com/BrendanCook44/GPU-Programming-Specialization.git